 Don’t be fooled if you don’t use a level shifter and things just work.
-The damage often takes a little while to take effect, but the damage is still occuring so be sure to use a level shifter if two devices are at different voltages!
+The damage often takes a little while to take effect, but the damage is still occurring so be sure to use a level shifter if two devices are at different voltages!

 Say you need a project working very quickly, or you aren’t too bothered if things are a tad unstable from time to time, this is a very basic method of level shifting using a potential divider.

 As you can see, using UART below as an example, the sending device uses a potential divider circuit in order to reduce the sending voltage of the side which has the higher voltage.
 The lower voltage device sending to the higher voltage device just has a wire, this leaves room for noise to effect the signal more, but it will probably work and won’t damage anything.
 This is a very crude method and might not even work with some devices.
 It will also only work with one way communications as it is a uni-directional situation.

 If this method doesn’t work or you want the proper way of level shifting, see step 2